aklu96/checkout-calendar/README.md

 # Checkout Calendar

-> Create a home listing page for a vacation rental application using a service based architecture.
-Focus on front end.
+> Create a home listing page for a vacation rental application using a service based architecture in order to support up to 1M listings.

 ## Related Projects